The Hunter Scholar Award promotes and supports faculty research integrating Hunter

 community and the general public.

-- The recipient must submit a final written summary the following spring to the Provost
+- The recipient must submit a final summary at the Faculty Scholarship Celebration event

 - The recipient will serve on the following year’s Hunter Scholar Award selection committee.

-- Applicants should demonstrate how library resources and services will be used in the
+- Applicants must demonstrate how library resources and services will be used in the

 this aspect of the application.
 Good proposals will clearly demonstrate how a robust